 Knowledge of basic statistical methods (t-test, ANOVA, regression and correlation) will be assumed.

 The aim of the course is to introduce attendees to the benefits of statistical experimental design and to use statistical software to both design and analyse experiments.
 Following the course, attendees will be better able to understand and interpret the graphical and statistical outputs as well as develop a programme of experimentation from screening key variables to process optimism.
-The course includes a hands on practical using the ‘Statapult’ to get participants fully engaged with how design issues can affect results.
+The course can include a hands on practical using the ‘Statapult’ to get participants fully engaged with how design issues can affect results.

-Access to a general statistics package is required to take part in the course workshops and have a go yourselves at analyzing some data to fully understand how to apply the course content.
-We recommend Minitab but can also advise on the appropriateness of other software packages such as Design Expert, XLSTAT, JMP etc. Usually free demo versions can be used for the training if the software is not already available, so no purchases are necessary.
+Access to a general statistics package is required to take part in the course workshops and have a go yourselves at analysing some data to fully understand how to apply the course content.
+We recommend Minitab but can also advise on the appropriateness of other software packages such as Design Expert, XLSTAT, JMP® etc. Usually free demo versions can be used for the training if the software is not already available, so no purchases are necessary.

 We can customise the course content to meet specific requirements.
 This course can also be offered as a series of 6 webinar modules, each of 2 hours in length.